SpikeInterface/spikeinterface/doc/References.rst

 How to Cite
 ==========

-If you like Spikeinterface, please star us on `Github <https://github.com/SpikeInterface/spikeinterface>`_!
+If you like SpikeInterface, please star us on `Github <https://github.com/SpikeInterface/spikeinterface>`_!
 *giving us a star gives a measure of the level of use and interest, which goes a long way to getting funding*

-Please cite Spikeinterface in your papers with our eLife paper: [Buccino]_
+Please cite SpikeInterface in your papers with our eLife paper: [Buccino]_

-Spikeinterface stands on the shoulders of giants!
+SpikeInterface stands on the shoulders of giants!
-Each method in Spikeinterface draws on (or directly runs) independently-created methods.
+Each method in SpikeInterface draws on (or directly runs) independently-created methods.
 Please try to reference the individual works that are important for your analysis pipeline.
 If you notice a missing reference, please let us know by submitting an issue on Github.

 Preprocessing Module
 --------------------
-If you use one of the following prepocessing methods, please cite the appropriate source:
+If you use one of the following preprocessing methods, please cite the appropriate source:

-- :code:`phase_shift` :code:`highpass_spatial_filter` [IBL]_
+- :code:`phase_shift` or :code:`highpass_spatial_filter` [IBL]_
 - :code:`detect_bad_channels(method='coherence+psd')` [IBL]_
 - :code:`common_reference` [Rolston]_